fun-sports-training-games-organization/fstg-web-app/README.md

 ### Authentication

-- Sign In with Google or Twitter
+- Sign In with Google, Facebook or Twitter

 ### Nice to Haves